 Visual researcher bridging photomedia, visual sociology, and education.
 Originally from Lima, Peru, and currently based in Ibaraki, Japan.
 Ph.D.
-Fellow in Photomedia at the Doctoral Program in Art at the University of Tsukuba.
-I hold an M.Sc. in Kansei Design from the University of Tsukuba in Japan and a BA in Fine Arts from Pontificia Universidad Católica del Perú (PUCP).
+Candidate (ABD) in Photomedia at the Doctoral Program in Art at the University of Tsukuba.
+I hold an M.Sc. in Kansei Design from the University of Tsukuba in Japan and a BA in Fine Arts from the Pontificia Universidad Católica del Perú (PUCP).
+And was a Monbukagakusho Scholar of the Japanese Government (2018-2024).

 Explores the influence of Latin American migration in Japan through visual methods in the neo-rural landscapes and the historical connections between them.
 Photowalks and photo-elicitation interviews in Joso city helped to understand community dynamics and offered insights into how migrant communities interact, adapt, and influence their environments.